birenderbrar/Twitter_data_analytics-/README.md

 # Twitter data analytics
 The World's largest democracy India has a lot of buzz on Twitter and other social media platforms this year.
 I collected tweets related to specific and main party 'BJP,' using the keywords, which were mainly practiced by the party.
 Keywords such as #chowkidaar, #Mainbhichowkidaar, etc., were intentionally posted by the party under its social media campaign.
-Thus I decided to gather for those and other keywords used by that specific party.
+Thus I decided to gather twitter data for those and other keywords used by that specific party.
 I collected data for the entire month of April, and after that, I performed data visualization techniques to extract insights.
 * Tweepy is used to stream the tweets.
 * I ran the script on a Linux server as a background process for 1 month.
 * SQLite had been used to store the tweets.
 * Textblob library is used to calculate subjectivity and polarity of tweets at the time of streaming.
 * After one month I got enough data to play with.
 * I exported SQLITE file to CSV and imported in python.
-* Plotly is used for data visualization.
+* Plotly is used for graphs because of its interactive and hover labeling capabalities.
+Plotly makes results more lively and insightful.
 # Results
 * There are three main text fields about user location, description, and text of the tweet.
 I plotted word cloud of each to assess the
   Frequent words and overall inclination of the data.
 Surprisingly I found that there are lot of people who have their location mentioned as Pakistan and Lahore.